-The mobile app developers often comment codes as a shortcut to eliminate anything unnecessary with the hope that it might be useful in future though, most of that code is useless for life.
-You need to remember that the load on your app and memory it would us is directly proportional to the size of APK file.
-Any kind of code that does not have to do anything with the existing functionalities of an app just increases load on it.
+The mobile app developers often comment on codes as a shortcut to eliminating anything unnecessary with the hope that they might be useful in the future though, most of that code is useless for life.
+You need to remember that the load on your app and the memory it would use is directly proportional to the size of the APK file.
+Any kind of code that does not have to do anything with the existing functionalities of an app just increases the load on it.
 To keep your app free of load and always energized, get rid of such codes.
-If such codes do not form any part of the functionality then there would be no impact over the app whether you keep it or delete it.
+If such codes do not form any part of the functionality then there would be no impact on the app whether you keep it or delete it.
 It also reduces the chances of bugs and improves the overall performance of the app by reducing its size and increasing speed.

-Redundant code is an unnecessary code which is written to recompute a value that has already been calculated or may be a code which has been executed but leaves no impact on the functionality of an application.
-The definition itself indicates that it is something useless which needs to be eliminated from the system so to make it load-free.
+Redundant code is an unnecessary code that is written to recompute a value that has already been calculated or maybe a code that has been executed but leaves no impact on the functionality of an application.
+The definition itself indicates that it is something useless that needs to be eliminated from the system so to make it load-free.
 Such methods or classes cannot do anything to the app, instead, they are just in place to increase the size of the app.
 Elimination of such code would help you a lot.

-Developers are generally asked to make such app which runs well on all the devices due to which they have to put extra efforts in taking all screen densities in picture like ldpi, mdpi, tvdpi etc. Though, all of them are hardly needed.
+Developers are generally asked to make such an app that runs well on all the devices due to which they have to put extra effort in taking all screen densities in pictures like ldpi, mdpi, tvdpi, etc. Though, all of them are hardly needed.
 Simply, do a survey to find out the percentage of users having devices with specific densities.
 Do not bother about the screen density with insignificant figures.
-In most of the cases, Android would itself enter automatically to scale the available resources associated with other densities.
+In most cases, Android would itself enter automatically to scale the available resources associated with other densities.

-Android Studio comes up with a tool called lint which is the static code analyser.
-It is capable of detecting the unused resources and prints below message:
+Android Studio comes up with a tool called lint which is the static code analyzer.
+It is capable of detecting the unused resources and prints the below message:

 res/layout/preferences.xml: Warning: The resource R.layout.preferences appears to be unused [UnusedResources]

-Developers often make use of external libraries for some functions such as Android supply library is used to improve the UX in the dated devices whereas Google Play Services for auto-translation of app content.
-Since, these are built for servers or desktops as well, they come up with a lot of objects and methods which are not useful for app.
+Developers often make use of external libraries for some functions such as the Android supply library is used to improve the UX in the dated devices whereas Google Play Services for auto-translation of app content.
+Since these are built for servers or desktops as well, they come up with a lot of objects and methods which are not useful for an app.
 You cannot eliminate the unnecessary code as well because to do that, you will need permission.
-So as an alternative, go for the mobile friendly libraries specifically so that you do not have to use any heavy modules.
+So as an alternative, go for the mobile-friendly libraries specifically so that you do not have to use any heavy modules.

 Enumerations are known to accumulate at high speed when the system of complex or working on shared libraries, so you need to get rid of them.
 You can use ProGaurd to convert these enums into integers and as a result, you will get an app with reduced size.

-APK Analyzer can help you a lot with much of the information about size of the APK.
+APK Analyzer can help you a lot with much of the information about the size of the APK.
 On the top of the screen, you will be able to see the Raw File Size which is the APK on-disk size.
-The Download size shows an estimate of how much data will used to download your app by taking into account compression applied by the Play Store.
-APK size analyser can be easily downloaded from plugin marketplace over Android Studio.
+The Download size shows an estimate of how much data will be used to download your app by taking into account compression applied by the Play Store.
+APK size analyzer can be easily downloaded from the plugin marketplace over Android Studio.
 Over the analysis report, you will find folders and files listed in descending order on the basis of their size.
-You can easily find of the things taking most of the space through this feature.
-It is also powered with Comparison feature through which you can see the size difference between old and new builds.
+You can easily find the things taking most of the space through this feature.
+It is also powered with a Comparison feature through which you can see the size difference between old and new builds.

 Sometimes users wonder if there was any way to download only the parts of an app which are useful for them but it is not possible to download half of an APK unfortunately.
 As a solution, you can upload your app over Google Play via Android App Bundles so that Google can enable optimized APKs as per the device configuration.
 You can also divide one onto multiple APKs, as a result, users would only receive APKs that are useful for them as per their device configuration.

 Why is it required to reduce the App size?

 You might wonder it is not an era of 8 or 16 GB we are living in, we now have 64GB, 128GB, even 256GB of hard disk space in our phones.
 Still, are you running out of space today?
 Most of the people would say “Yes”.
 This is because we have some of the amazing applications and games hitting the market every now and then.
 Even after getting unlimited alerts over Low storage, we cannot control ourselves from being engaged on such platforms.
 So, if your app size is high, it would not be able to house in the user’s phone for a long time.

 It has been found in a study that for every 6 MB increase to an APK’s size, we see a decrease in the install conversion rate of 1%.
-If the user will see a huge figure in GBs, he/she would not likely to install your app on their already piled up phone.
+If the user will see a huge figure in GBs, he/she would not likely install your app on their already piled-up phone.
 Even if they install, they will keep it only when it has a great value, maybe equal to Whatsapp or Uber.
-Around 70% of people consider size of an application while downloading it.
-Data cost is not a big factor nowadays but yes, if the same affect their phone storage or its overall speed, then yes, you will most likely lose on things.
-The download figures might also vary location to locations.
-For example, according to a report published on Medium, “there is a 10MB decrease seen in APK size has a larger impact in India and Brazil than Germany, USA and Japan.
+Around 70% of people consider the size of an application while downloading it.
+Data cost is not a big factor nowadays but yes, if the same affects their phone storage or its overall speed, then yes, you will most likely lose on things.
+The download figures might also vary from location to location.
+For example, according to a report published on Medium, “there is a 10MB decrease seen in APK size has a larger impact in India and Brazil than Germany, USA, and Japan.
 The removal of 10MB from an app’s APK size in emerging markets correlates with an increase in install conversion rate by ~2.5%.”

 Slow downloading irritates users a lot which is why they can give up on you.
-High size applications generally take time to get downloaded and installed.
-It is not necessary that users always remain in high speed WIFI area while downloading any app.
+High-size applications generally take time to get downloaded and installed.
+It is not necessary that users always remain in a high-speed WIFI area while downloading any app.
 Some of the users do not even have access to Wifi, they operate on mobile data which is hard to rely on in the case of downloading something of considerable size like heavy games.
-May be, the market buzz, PUBG!
+Maybe, the market buzz, PUBG!
 Lite apps come to the rescue at this time which are the lighter versions of heavy apps.
-For example, we have Uber Lite which is simpler version of Uber capable of operating at the low network spaces and on any Android phone.
+For example, we have Uber Lite which is a simpler version of Uber capable of operating in low network spaces and on any Android phone.
 It takes a space of less than 5MB.
-Its not like it is any lesser than Uber.
+It’s not like it is any lesser than Uber.
 Uber Lite does contain all the major features.